 Now look at how Google Analytics measures the Site Average Bounce Rate

 So when optimizing the sales funnel and working on bounce rate, you first must analyze at the keyword level.
 Then analyze the bounce rate per page.
-Finally, pay attention to the site average but understand the site average is the least important bounce rate to measure as it averages all keyword and page bounce into 1 single kpi.
+Finally, pay attention to the site average while understanding the site average is the least important bounce rate to measure as it averages all keyword and page bounce into one single KPI.

 The bridge between keywords to pages is relevancy.
 Relevancy is an important theme to optimizing your bounce rate and improving the health of your funnel.
 First, I want you to consider what is the opposite of relevancy?
 Of course it is Irrelevancy.

 If your funnel is irrelevant to your customers then you will have a high bounce rate.
 They will come into your funnel, find it not relevant and immediately leave.

 Keyword Relevancy - What they want vs what they find

 Local business also have to be relevant to their local customers and geographical keywords must be used.
 If your keywords are too broad, then you will generate too broad of awareness and target the wrong customers in the wrong location.
 When you get people in the wrong location, you become irrelevant to their needs as they intended to find a local company.

 Funnel Bounce Rate by Device